Melijn/kord-extensions/kord-extensions/packages.md

 # Module kord-extensions

-Kord Extensions is a command and plugin library for [Kord](https://kordlib.github.io/kord/).
-It provides a ton of useful tools for writing Discord bots with Kord, including an extensions framework, filterable event handling, and an extensible commands system with advanced parsing features.
+JDA Extensions is a command and plugin library for [JDA](https://github.com/discord-jda/JDA).
+It provides a ton of useful tools for writing Discord bots with jda, including an extensions framework, filterable event handling, and an extensible commands system with advanced parsing features.

 # Package com.kotlindiscord.kord.extensions

-Base package for Kord Extensions, containing exceptions, the `Paginator`, and the `ExtensibleBot` itself.
+Base package for JDA Extensions, containing exceptions, the `Paginator`, and the `ExtensibleBot` itself.

 # Package com.kotlindiscord.kord.extensions.checks